 If you are not in the US, you may apply for an immigrant visa at a US consulate once your priority date is current.
 You will have to appear at the consulate for an interview.
 If the interview goes well and your immigrant visa is approved, you will receive an immigrant visa in your passport, allowing you to enter the US one time.
 When you enter the US, you will receive a stamp in your passport that shows you are a permanent resident.
 You may use this stamp as proof of authorization to work for your US employer.

->Check out other popular blogs and news on U.S. Citizenship:
+>Check out other popular blogs and news on U.S. Immigration:

 - Learn more about the categories under the Employment-based Immigrant Visa